Gain Medical Work Experience in the UK’s Capital City – World Famous for Healthcare and Medical Schools.

 Book this course

-The UK team is headed up by the lovely Annie.
+The UK team is headed up by the lovely Jodie.
 There will be several project leaders taking care of you throughout the project as well as a dedicated night manager who is on site all evening.
 All of our project leaders are full-time members of the Premed team, and all 5 have been with us since 2016, so they’re very experienced.
 Together, they have overseen thousands of students joining us for work experience.

 Additionally, there is 24-hour security and CCTV at the accommodation, so you really are well looked after.